jozo/docker-pyqt5/README.md

 # docker-pyqt5
-Dockerfile for develop GUI application with Python 3 + PyQt5
+Dockerfile for development GUI application with Python 3 + PyQt5

 Tested on Ubuntu 16.04